Integrate with Canonical Observability Stack¶

 generated when COS is first deployed.
 The action will return a notice if the

-initial admin password has been changed by the COS administrator.
-If this is the
+initial admin password has been changed by your COS deployment’s administrator.

-Next, open your browser and navigate to the Grafana dashboard URL you received after running
+Next, open your browser and navigate to the Grafana dashboard URL you saved after completing the Test connectivity between Charmed HPC and COS section.

 Log in as the user admin using the password returned by the get-admin-password action.